jeromeetienne/learningthreejs.com/source/_posts/2013-03-20-closing-the-gap-between-html-and-webgl.markdown

 The second is to do a screenshot of DOM element and to use it as texture.
 Unfortunatly both got serious issues.
 Let's see...

-### playing with domElement ordering
+### Playing With DOM Element Ordering
+* If you play with DOM element ordering, you got only 2 possibilities.
-* you can put the dom element in front of the canvas
+* Either you put it in front of the canvas.
-* then when something appears on front of it in the scene, it looks buggy
+* But then when something appears on front of it in the scene, it looks buggy to the user.
+* Look on the right, the first image looks ok. but when the character should in front of the screen,  it appears behind...
-* (do screenshot of minecraft close to the screen, then in front, then behind)
+* (TODO do screenshot of minecraft close to the screen, then in front, then behind)
-* so i put the dome element behind the canvas ?
+* So we should put the DOM element behind the canvas ?
-* well unfortunatly it doesnt work either
+* well unfortunatly it doesnt work either.
-* you can the same kind of bug but in the opposite direction
+* you can the same kind of bug but in the opposite direction.
+* TODO put some screenshot

-* ok ok so what about i take a screenshot of the dom element and use it as normal texture
+OK... so what about i take a screenshot of the DOM element and use it as normal texture.
-* well not that simple.
+Well not that simple.

-### Screenshot of html content
+### Screenshot Of HTML Content
 First, it isn't possible to take a screenshot of a dom element if you follow [w3c specifications](http://www.w3.org/TR/).
 This is [for security reasons](https://code.google.com/p/chromium/issues/detail?id=81126#c9).